foodiemonster007/btki-scraper/README.md

 ## Setup
-### INSTALL CHROME in default location
+1. Python: This is a programming language that makes the tool work.
+You'll need to install it from the official website (https://www.python.org/downloads/).
+Make sure to check the 2 boxes that say "Add Python to PATH" and "pip" during installation.
+This step lets your computer easily find and run the program.

-#### Installing packages
+2. Install Chrome in default location
-* Run 'setup.py' which checks and installs the required packages to run this program OR run these terminal commands:
+3. Double-click 'setup.py' which checks and installs the required packages to run this program OR run these terminal commands:
 ```console
 pip install PySide6
 pip install selenium